Wealthsimple Invest: Investing on autopilot

 Not sure which accounts are right for you?
 We'll help you choose.

+A tax free account that lets family and friends invest in your child's future.
+This year's allowance is £4,368.

-Our most common taxable account for the extra money you want to invest after maxing out your RRSP and TFSA.
+Our most common taxable account to build long-term wealth alongside your ISA.

-Help save money for a child's education while lowering tax burden and taking advantage of government matching.

-For those 71 years of age and older, who would like to convert their RRSP account.

-Are you paying higher fees elsewhere on your RRSP, TFSA, or other accounts?
-You don’t have to.
-Transfer any accounts with more than $5,000 to Wealthsimple and we’ll cover the administrative transfer fees the other company charges you.
+Are you paying higher fees elsewhere on your ISA, GIA, or pension?
+You don't have to.
+Transfer any accounts with more than £5,000 to Wealthsimple and we’ll cover the administrative transfer fees the other company charges you.

 Everything is encrypted - We use state-of-the-art data encryption when handling your financial information and two-factor authentication (2FA) protection